minshi123/gitlab/doc/user/packages/nuget_repository/index.md

 ## Uploading packages

-CAUTION: **Caveats:**
+CAUTION: **Caveat:**
-- When uploading a package, the maximum allowed size is 50 Megabytes.
+When uploading a package, the maximum allowed size is 50 Megabytes.

+CAUTION: **Caveat:**
-- If you upload several times the same package with the same version, each consecutive upload is saved as a separated file.
+If you upload several times the same package with the same version, each consecutive upload is saved as a separated file.
 When installing a package, the most recent file is served by GitLab.

 NOTE: **Note:**
-When uploading packages to GitLab, those are not available right away as they are processed.
-Once their handling is done, they are displayed in the packages part of your project.
+When uploading packages to GitLab, those are not available right away as they must be processed first.
+Once they are processed, they are displayed in the packages UI of your project.

 ### Using nuget CLI

 This documentation that your project has been properly built and a nuget package has been created.
-For more information, please see https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package.
+For more information, please see [the official documentation](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package).

 You will need the following:

 - Your package file ending in `.nupkg`
 - The source name used during the [setup](#adding-the-gitlab-nuget-repository-as-a-source-to-nuget)